A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Introduction

-To comprehensively evaluate the capability of PolyConFM, we conduct extensive experiments across diverse tasks and settings, demonstrating its superior performance compared to task-specific baselines.
-In particular, owing to its conformation-centric generative pretraining, PolyConFM unlocks the capability to generate polymer conformation for downstream tasks, thereby providing crucial global structural information.
+To comprehensively evaluate PolyConFM, we conduct extensive experiments across diverse tasks and settings, demonstrating its superior performance over task-specific baselines.
+In particular, owing to conformation-centric generative pretraining, PolyConFM unlocks the capability to generate polymer conformations that are subsequently used as inputs for downstream tasks, thereby providing crucial global structural information.
 On this basis, PolyConFM achieves state-of-the-art performance on the downstream polymer property prediction task by deriving structure-aware polymer embeddings from its self-generated conformations, highlighting its accurate structure–property relationship modeling capability.
 Moreover, equipped with these two capabilities, PolyConFM operates with the clear design objective and reliable search guidance, significantly outperforming various baselines on the downstream polymer design task.
-Taken together, these promising results establish PolyConFM as a universal and powerful foundation model for polymer science, seamlessly bridging structure, property, and design.
+Taken together, these promising results establish PolyConFM as an effective and powerful foundation model for linear polymers, seamlessly bridging structure, property, and design.